FAQs

 Our butter cartons are recyclable.
 The wrappers are not compostable due to their wax coating.
 We’re exploring alternatives to ensure our packaging is as recyclable or compostable as possible.

-Do you still work with family farmers for butter?
+Do you work with family farmers for butter?

 Yes!
 Family farms are an essential part of our mission to bring ethically produced food to the table.
-We work with family farmers located in Ireland.
+The family farmers who produce our butter are located in the island of Ireland.
 Many of them have been multi-generational farms for decades.
 These family farmers share our passion for animal welfare, sustainable farming practices and are committed to continuous improvement.

 About Our Restorative Eggs